• Skip to primary navigation

 1 - Buckwheat Flour

 Buckwheat flour steps in for teff like an understudy ready for the spotlight.
-It’s a bit bolder, with an earthy touch that teff tends to shy away from.
+It's a bit bolder, with an earthy touch that teff tends to shy away from (Fagopyrum esculentum).

-We swapped them in pancakes, and nobody missed a beat.
-Use it 1:1 in any recipe asking for teff, and watch the magic happen.
+Use it 1:1 in any recipe asking for teff, and watch the magic happen; for more starch options see corn flour substitutes for home cooks.

 Our pancakes turned fluffy and slightly nutty, charming us all over breakfast.